roydegeest/rakwireless-docs/docs/Product-Categories/WisBee/RAK811-Breakout-Board/Datasheet/README.md

 ### Software

-The firmware of the RAK811 WisBee Breakout Module — both in low and high frequency — is available in the table below.
+Download the latest firmware of the RAK811 WisBee Breakout Module — both in low and high frequency — provided in the table below.

 #### Firmware / OS